doctrine/orm/docs/en/reference/events.rst

 .. note::

-    If you are familiar with the Symfony2 event manager, note that the array returned by getSubscribedEvents is different.
-For doctrine, the array values must be the event names, and the names are used as method names that will be called when the event occurs.
+    The array to return in the ``getSubscribedEvents`` method is a simple array with the values being the event names.
+The subscriber must have a method that is named exactly like the event.

 Now when you dispatch an event, any event subscribers will be notified for that event.